-Mr. Duverne, age 57, was elected a Director of the General Partner in February 1996.
+Mr. Duverne, age 58, was elected a Director of the General Partner in February 1996.
 In April 2010, he was appointed the Deputy Chief Executive Officer of AXA and a member of the Board of Directors of AXA.
 In January 2010, he was selected to oversee AXA Group strategy, finance and operations with AXA's Chief Operating Officer, Chief Financial Officer and Chief Risk Officer reporting to him.
-Mr. Duverne was a member of the AXA Management Board from February 2003 until AXA's change in governance in April 2010.
+Mr. Duverne was a member of the AXA Management Board from February 2003 through the change in AXA's governance in April 2010.
 He was Chief Financial Officer of AXA from May 2003 through December 2009.
 From January 2000 to May 2003, Mr. Duverne served as Group Executive Vice President-Finance, Control and Strategy.
 Mr. Duverne joined AXA as Senior Vice President in 1995.
-He is a Director of AXA Financial, AXA Equitable and various other subsidiari es and affiliates of the AXA Group.
+He is a Director of AXA Financial, AXA Equitable and various other privately-held subsidiaries and affiliates of the AXA Group.